hfinkel/lfort/docs/UsersManual.rst

 Differences between various standard modes
 ------------------------------------------

-clang supports the -std option, which changes what language mode clang uses.
+lfort supports the -std option, which changes what language mode lfort uses.
 The supported modes for C are c89, gnu89, c94, c99, gnu99 and various aliases for those modes.
-If no -std option is specified, clang defaults to gnu99 mode.
+If no -std option is specified, lfort defaults to gnu99 mode.

 Differences between all ``c*`` and ``gnu*`` modes: